sudotx/DIG/README.md

     Phase 2 - Continued MVP Development based on feedback from Community, Current Industry Players

-    Phase 3 - Security Audits: Conduct comprehensive security audits to ensure the robustness of the system.
+    Phase 3 - Audit: Conduct comprehensive security audits to ensure the robustness of the system.

     Phase 4 - Mainnet Launch: Deploy DIG on the mainnet, allowing users to actively participate in the decentralized governance and grant allocation process.

-Join the Community

-Stay connected with the our community for updates, discussions, and collaboration opportunities:
+Stay connected with us for updates, discussions, and collaboration opportunities:

 Contributors:
 @sudotx

-DIG is an open-source project driven by an idea of democratizing onchain fund allocation.
-Join us in shaping the future of decentralized grant allocation.
+DIG is an open-source project for the Allo on Arbitrum hackathon driven by the idea of democratizing onchain fund allocation.

-Happy hacking with us!
+Join us in shaping the future.